firebitsbr/fraud-detection-neuromorphic/README.md

 ---

-## Licença
+## License

-Este projeto está licenciado sob a **MIT License** - veja o arquivo [LICENSE](LICENSE) para detalhes.
+Este projeto is licenciado under to **MIT License** - veja o arquivo [LICENSE](LICENSE) for detalhes.

 ```
 MIT License

 Copyright (c) 2025 Mauro Risonho de Paula Assumpção

-Permission is hereby granted, free of charge, to any person obtaining a copy
+Permission is hereby granted, free of charge, to any person obtaing to copy
 of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
+in the Software withort restriction, including withort limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+to use, copy, modify, merge, publish, distribute, sublicense, and/or ifll
 copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:
+furnished to from the so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.
+copies or substantial fortions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,